Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: Introduction

 A special case of the class of Brascamp--Lieb inequalities is the class of {\em geometric} Brascamp--Lieb inequalities.
 Suppose that the linear surjections $B_j: \mathbb{R}^n \to \mathbb{R}^{n_j}$ satisfy

 Then, by a result of Ball and Barthe, (\cite{Ball} and \cite{Barthe}, see also \cite{BCCT1}) we have

 and the sharp constant $1$ is achieved by the standard Gaussians $F_j(y) = e^{- \pi |y|^2}$.
 Correspondingly, in the equivalent variants presented above, the constants are also $1$.
-The geometric Brascamp--Lieb inequalities include a suitably reformulated version of the sharp Young inequality of Beckner. } \end{example}
+The geometric Brascamp--Lieb inequalities include a suitably reformulated version of the sharp Young inequality of Beckner \cite{Beckner}.
+See Section~\ref{appl1} and Section~\ref{GBL} for an application of the theory we present in the context of geometric Brascamp--Lieb inequalities. } \end{example}

 \begin{example} {\rm [Multilinear generalised Radon transforms] There is a vast literature on multilinear generalised Radon transforms into which we do not wish to enter.
 For us, this term will mean consideration of multilinear inequalities of the form \eqref{premainineq} when the operators $T_j$ take the form $T_jf = f \circ B_j$ for suitable mappings $B_j: X \to Y_j$.
 In most cases, $X$ and $Y_j$ will be endowed with a topological or smooth structure, and the mappings $B_j$ will respect that structure in such a way that issues of measurability do not arise.